dhirajsurve/ai-openai-generate-code/README.md

 This project contains a web service that will accept HTTP GET requests at `http://localhost:8080/ai/simple`.

-There is optional `message` parameter whose default value is "Write program to add 2 numbs ".
+There is optional `message` parameter whose default value is "Write program to add 2 numbers ".

 The response to the request is from the OpenAI ChatGPT Service and it will extract code from the repsonse and save it to new file